About the Cleanup

 To be kept informed of news and Year-Round Coastal Cleanups, you can follow us through one of three ways:

-- Check the calendar at News from the ICCS blog or for announcements.
-You can also follow blog by email (see the right sidebar)
+- Check the News from the ICCS blog for announcements.
+You can also follow blog by email (see the right sidebar on the blog)